Joshfairhead/Obsidian/Immanent/Projects/Lunar Punk Labs/Unenclosable Regenerative Markets.md

 Alpha investors will generally be unsatisfied by the simplicity of noun like products; they hunt volitility in order to realise potential into profit.
 This trait of potential actualisation is desirable for regen markets as it's a mechanism that can be harnessed.
 From an economic perspective lets simply ask ourselves; where is the most unrealised potential?
 The long tail of environmental, social and governance causes.

 Improving our ESG heuristic to a finer degree of resolution we can infer the values of Justice, Equity, Diversity and Inclusion.
 The two former terms are social values and the latter two are governance oriented.
 Since we are relying on such heuristics  to financialise the regenerative activity of people and place (through protocols), it becomes desirable to not only mitigate costs but to also harmonise values.
+This means transforming practices from

 To move the regenerative space forward they will not only need to mitigate their costs but explicate and internalise a set of community values.